IIITLucknowSWEngg/CSAICSBTeam002/Project.md

-# Project Scope for Uber Clone
+# Project Scope for Uber Systems

 ## Included Features:

-### 1. User Registration and Authentication:
+### 1. Rider and Driver Registration and Authentication:
-- User sign-up and login via email or phone number.
+- Rider and driver sign-up and login via email or phone number.
 - Password reset functionality.
-- Profile management for users and drivers.
+- Profile management for riders and drivers.

 ### 2. Booking and Ride Management:
-- Users can request a ride by entering pickup and drop-off locations.
+- Riders can request a ride by entering pickup and drop-off locations.
-- Real-time location tracking of both drivers and users using GPS.
+- Real-time location tracking of both drivers and riders using GPS.
 - Estimated fare calculation based on distance and time.
 - Ride confirmation and cancellation options.
 - In-app notifications for ride status (driver on the way, ride started, ride completed).